Juviro/mythic-commander/Roadmap.md

 ## BACKLOG:

 - select cards -> copy to some deck -> selection should be cleared, but isn't
-- when adding basics to deck, default to full art that as an mkm price
+- when adding basics to deck, default to full art that have an mkm price
-- remove all cards < 0.2\$ from collection value , rename value to estimation (?)

 - refresh google access ?
 - better tooltips for multi input icon